dbolya/tide/README.md

 An easy-to-use, general toolbox to compute and evaluate the effect of object detection and instance segmentation on overall performance.
 This is the code for our paper: [TIDE: A General Toolbox for Identifying Object Detection Errors](https://dbolya.github.io/tide/paper.pdf).

-Check out our ECCV 2020 short video for an explanation of what TIDE:
+Check out our ECCV 2020 short video for an explanation of what TIDE can do:

 [![TIDE Introduction](https://img.youtube.com/vi/Pz4uggQzJXU/0.jpg)](https://www.youtube.com/watch?v=Pz4uggQzJXU)